harimobiledev/portfolio/README.md

 <img src="https://github.com/harimobiledev/portfolio/blob/main/images/recipes_4.png" width="230" title="">
 </p>

+---
 ## [Ascent GRE 4000](https://iosapps.icu/us-app-id845833029#)
 Ascent GRE 4000 is read and practice application for candidates who are preparing for GRE.
 It has a revolutionary ui design.
-Especially the home screen which has list of chapters.
+Especially the Timeline screen which has list of chapters.
 Chapters were organized in a list with tree theme and was developed with the deep understanding of UICollectionView.
 The project was completely written in swift and programmatic UI.

 ### My Role ###
 iOS developer.
 My responsibilites were to communicate with my team lead.